 Advantages: easy and fun.
 Disadvantages: limited range, difficulty in pitch precision and clear articulation of the notes.

 Advantages: Easy to make.
 Playing is also very intuitive, although it takes a while to develop a higher level of control.
-Disadvantages: Limited pitch availability in any single tube; low notes are much quieter than high notes; doesn’t work as a mouth-blown instrument below a fairly high range.
+Disadvantages: Limited pitch availability in any single tube; low notes are much quieter than high notes; works as a mouth-blown instrument only in a fairly high range.

 Multiples.
 Instead of making one wind instrument tube with some means of varying its pitch, you can make separate one-note instruments for each note, and then play them in sequence to make melodies.
 This requires that you come up with a fluid and facile way to move from one to the next.
 There are several ways to do this, such as …

 Panpipes-like configurations.
 In panpipes, several end-stopped flutes, one for each note, are attached in a row with their tube-ends aligned so that you can blow them directly, and it’s easy to move from one to the next without having to reset your embouchure for each one.
 This works well for end-blown flutes.
 It’s more awkward for some other types of flutes such as fipple flutes, but not inconceivable.
 With other types of wind instruments such as reeds and lip-buzzed instruments, where the player really has to set his or her embouchure over the mouthpiece in order to play, it’s a lot more problematic.